 - Silly’s – American / Vegan / Gluten Free; Walk-Ins Only

 It’s so good that we had our rehearsal dinner here!
-They only thing they don’t make on their menu are the tortillas and ketchup!
+The only items found on their menu that they don’t make themselves are the tortillas and ketchup!

 - Salvage BBQ – Barbeque; Walk-Ins Only

 Located close to the inn.
 You can smell the smoke shack from a half mile away!
 They have 16 taps that feature Maine microbrews.
 Order at the counter and they’ll find you when your food is ready!

 - Eventide Oyster Co. – Seafood / Oyster Bar / Small Plates; Walk-Ins Only